Facebook X Instagram Youtube Pinterest TikTok

 Apparitions at Abingdon

-The town of Abingdon lies in Washington County, Virginia.
-It will take you about five hours to drive there from Colonial Williamsburg.
-Still, Abingdon is a unique place to visit, especially for fans of the outdoors.
-Home to the thirty-four mile long Virginia Creeper Trail, the town is a popular destination for hikers and horseback riders.
-Then, there is the Grayson Highlands State Park. which offers terrific views of Mount Rogers, the highest peak in Virginia.
-If you are an angler, the Holston River will put your fishing skills to the test – it is brimming with trout, walleye and bass.
+The town of Abingdon lies in Washington County, Virginia, about five hours’ drive from Colonial Williamsburg.
+It’s a unique destination, especially for outdoor enthusiasts.
+Abingdon is home to the 34-mile Virginia Creeper Trail, which attracts hikers and horseback riders.
+Additionally, Grayson Highlands State Park offers breathtaking views of Mount Rogers, the highest peak in Virginia.
+Anglers will enjoy the Holston River, known for its trout, walleye, and bass.

-Abingdon also has a lively music scene.
-Local musicians and bands, such as Annabelle’s Curse, often perform at hobby shops, like Heartwood and Capo’s Music Store.
-Popular eateries, including Bone Fire Smokehouse and Wolf Hills Brewery, also frequently host live music.
+Beyond outdoor adventures, Abingdon boasts a lively music scene, with local bands like Annabelle’s Curse performing at venues like Heartwood and Capo’s Music Store.
+Popular eateries such as Bone Fire Smokehouse and Wolf Hills Brewery often host live music as well.

 The History of Abingdon